SailingSteve/WeVoteCordova/README.md

        │                                                                │
        ╰────────────────────────────────────────────────────────────────╯

-    stevepodell@Steves-MacBook-Pro WeVoteCordova % cordova -v
-    9.0.0 (cordova-lib@9.0.1)
     stevepodell@Steves-MacBook-Pro WeVoteCordova %
     ```

-    Please save in your notes, the path/symlink where cordova is installed. (ex/ `/usr/local/Cellar/node/12.5.0/bin/cordova`)

     Do not proceed until you are at V9, or higher.
     ```
-    Steves-MacBook-Pro-32GB-Oct-2018:WeVoteCordova stevepodell$ cordova -v
+    Steves-MacBook-Pro-32GB-Oct-2019:WeVoteCordova stevepodell$ cordova -v
     9.0.0 (cordova-lib@9.0.1)
-    Steves-MacBook-Pro-32GB-Oct-2018:WeVoteCordova stevepodell$
+    Steves-MacBook-Pro-32GB-Oct-2019:WeVoteCordova stevepodell$
     ```

     (The example machine had a symlink in `/usr/local/bin/` that did not point to where the Cordova 9 was installed earlier in this step, and that
     symlink had to be manually fixed.)

-    a. `cordova` is not added automatically to your path.
+    a.
+If `cordova` is not added automatically to your path.
 You might need to run from the symlink you saved above (ex/ `/usr/local/Cellar/node/12.5.0/bin/cordova`)

     b.
 You might be asked: `?
 May Cordova anonymously report usage statistics to improve the tool over time?
 (Y/n)` -- that is your choice, either choice is fine.

     ```

-1. Run the (destructive) Cordova CLI commands from within the `WeVoteCordova` directory.
+1. Run the Cordova CLI commands from within the `WeVoteCordova` directory.
+This will guarantee that you have freshly loaded all the code for the Cordova Plugins that we use.

     ```
     cordova platform rm ios android
     cordova platform add ios android